Create a future assignment

 The environment from where global objects should be identified.

-If TRUE, argument expr
+If TRUE, argument

-:ed, otherwise not.
+:ed, otherwise not.- lazy

 If FALSE (default), the future is resolved eagerly (starting immediately), otherwise not.

-If seed
+seed

-is NULL, then the effect is as with seed = FALSE
+is NULL, then the effect is as withseed = FALSE

-but without the RNG check being performed.
+but without the RNG check being performed.- globals

-(optional) a logical, a character vector, or a named list
+(optional) a logical, a character vector, or a named list to control how globals are handled.
+For details, see section 'Globals used by future expressions' in the help for

 (optional) a character vector specifying packages to be attached in the R environment evaluating the future.